mjiderhamn/worx-landroid-nodejs/README.md

         40,
         50
     ],
-    "ora_on": [ // Hours per weekday that the Landroid should mow 4,
+    "ora_on": [ // Hour of day that the Landroid should mowing, per weekday 4,
         4,
         2,